SEIDY-KANTE/GameOfChance/README.md

 - ➔ In the 'lib' folder: Person.o, Game.o, and File.o can be found.
 - ➔ In the 'bin' folder: Main.exe is located.
 - ➔ 'Person.txt' file stores the information of the players for the game.
-- ➔ 'Nummbers.txt' file holds the lucky numbers.
+- ➔ 'Numbers.txt' file holds the lucky numbers.
 - And the 'makefile' is an extensionless file that facilitates running my program with Mingw